microsoft/vscode-languageserver-node/protocol/src/common/proposed.notebook.md

 }
 ```

-Synchronize the whole notebook document data for the same kind of notebook documents.
+- synchronize the whole notebook document data for the same kind of notebook documents.

 ```typescript
 {